 Special Performing Arts Groups

 Students audition to take part in a dancing, singing performance group to present items for special occasions and concerts.
-These items are successful in auditions for Limelight (2009, 2012 and 2013) and students have the opportunity to present their high quality work to a large and public audience.
+These items are successful in auditions for Step into the Limelight and students have the opportunity to present their high quality work to a large and public audience.

 At the end of term four two school concerts are held to showcase the talents of every child in the school.
 Music and dance items are presented by every class.
 These concerts also include performances by the choirs and bands.
 The students always look forward to performing in the "Little Gig" and the "Big Gig".

 Visual Arts at Ngunnawal Primary School is a key part of students learning across all years and contributes to the building of a vibrant, creative school community where all members are encouraged to express themselves through the arts.

 At Ngunnawal Primary School, Visual Arts is taught explicitly from Kindergarten to Year 6 through specialist arts classes and used as an effective teaching tool with mainstream classes.